dubhcait/building-blocks.github.io/README.md

 ## This page is live at :
 https://dubhcait.github.io/building-blocks.github.io/

-This was first even attempt at building a website.
+This was my first even attempt at building a website.

 ## Challenges: